Eight Great Items You Probably Don’t Pack (But Should) | GeoEx

 3. Dry shampoo

 While dry shampoo is definitely having a moment, it’s been around at least since Victorian times when frequent bathing wasn’t exactly de rigueur.
-I was skeptical of the no suds method too, until I tried it and liked it.
-After an overnight flight, bus ride, or train trip, massage the powder into your roots, wait two minutes, and then brush it out.
+After an overnight flight, bus ride, or train trip, massage the powder into the roots, wait two minutes, and then brush it out.
 Goodbye oil, hello illusion of cleanliness!

 4. A nightlight

-At home, I’m happy to sleep in a room as dark as a crypt.
+At home, many are happy to sleep in a room as dark as a crypt.
 In an unfamiliar hotel room (or rented apartment), however, it’s a little trickier to find the bathroom in the middle of the night.
-That’s why I keep a nightlight tucked into the side pocket of my suitcase.
+That’s why keeping a nightlight tucked into the side pocket of a suitcase is wise.
 It’s worth bringing a spare too, because they’re very easy to leave behind.

 5. White noise app